On Markowitz's pseudodistance for conformal manifolds: Markowitz hyperbolicity

 \begin{prop} Let $(M,[g])$ be a conformal manifold.
 Then one has: \begin{enumerate} \item $(M,\delta_M)$ is complete $\iff$ closed balls are compact. \item $(M,\delta_M)$ is complete $\Rightarrow$ $F_M$ is positive and continuous $\Rightarrow$ $M$ is Markowitz hyperbolic. \end{enumerate} \end{prop}

 \begin{proof} Assertion $(1)$ follows from the fact that $\delta_M$ is a length metric and Hopf-Rinow theorem \cite[Prop.
 3.7]{bridson2013metric}.
 Assume now that $(M,\delta_M)$ is complete.
 Then $F_M$ is positive by Proposition \ref{prop_TCLI}.
-Let $(v_k)$ be a sequence of lightlike vector converging to some $v\in C(TM)$, so that $F_M(v_k)=2$ for all $k\geq 0$.
+Let $(v_k)$ be a sequence of lightlike vectors converging to some $v\in C(TM)$, so that $F_M(v_k)=2$ for all $k\geq 0$.
 Then we can find a sequence $\gamma_k\in\PPL(I,M)$ such that $\gamma_k^\prime(0)=v_k$ for all $k\geq 0$.
-Now $\gamma_k:(I,d_I)\to (M,\delta_M)$ are contracting, hence has a converging subsequence that converge uniformly on compact subset to so $\gamma:I\to M$, by the Arzelà-Ascoli theorem.
+Now $\gamma_k:(I,d_I)\to (M,\delta_M)$ is 1-Lipschitz for all $k\geq 0$, hence there exists a subsequence of $(\gamma_k)$ that converges uniformly on compact subsets to some curve $\gamma:I\to M$, by the Arzelà-Ascoli theorem.
 Proposition \ref{prop_topologie_PPL} implies that $\gamma\in \PPL(I,M)$ and that the convergence is smooth.
-In particular $v=\gamma^\prime(0)$, so $F_M(v)\leq 1$.
-This shows that $F_M$ is lower semicontinuous, hence $F_M$ is continuous.
-Thus the first implication of assertion $(2)$ is proven.
+In particular $v=\gamma^\prime(0)$, so $F_M(v)\leq 2$ by definition of $F_M$.
+This shows that $F_M$ is lower-semicontinuous, hence $F_M$ is continuous.
+Thus, the first implication of assertion $(2)$ is proved.
 Assume now that $F_M$ is positive and continuous.
-Them $F_M$ is locally bounded below by a Riemannian norm, so $M$ is Markowitz hyperbolic by Theorem \ref{thm_hyp}. \end{proof}
+Then $F_M$ is locally bounded below by a Riemannian norm, so $M$ is Markowitz hyperbolic by Theorem \ref{thm_hyp}. \end{proof}